Index

 Hierarchical Pattern

-From personal experience, the supervisor pattern has been the most stable for me.
-The key is getting worker distribution and error handling right - if you don’t, the supervisor itself becomes the point of failure.
+From our experience, the supervisor pattern has been the most stable.
+The key is getting worker distribution and error handling right from the start.

 How Agents Communicate

-If orchestration defines the structure, communication defines how information actually flows between agents.
+Orchestration defines the structure; communication defines how information actually flows.

 Memory Architecture for Multi-Agent Systems

-The core memory problem is straightforward: how do you share state without causing collisions?
-The article breaks it into three patterns.
+The core memory problem: how do you share state without causing collisions?

 Production Considerations